radosz99/CSV-Supporter/README.md

 Program made for university course *Good programming practices*.
 Branches:

+* *master* - basically nothing, only README with the exercise description,
 * *biblioteka* - source code,
 * *maven* - maven repository for source code from *biblioteka*,
 * *aplikacj* - desktop application using *maven* branch.